-- a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 60 taught module credits. - b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed. - c) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners.

-- d) The mark for the second attempt will count even where it is lower than the original mark. - 4.1 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board. - 4.2 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to any individual assignment/examination for the module that has been failed.
-A student cannot be permitted to retake a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances. - 4.3 When a student is given an academic offences penalty of resubmitting work for credit purposes only with a mark of zero to be retained for all calculations, the raw mark achieved for the resubmitted work will be used initially to calculate the module aggregate mark.
-Credit will be awarded where a student achieves an overall module aggregate mark of 50.
-The penalty mark of zero will then be applied and included in calculations of the mark for the overall weighted average for all the taught modules and the overall weighted average mark, which includes the dissertation. - 4.4 If the student has initially achieved a mark of 40-49 for the module aggregate (including the raw mark achieved) no credit will be awarded, but the module can be considered for condonement if the average for the taught course modules is 50 after the mark of zero has been included in the calculation. - 4.5 If the student has initially achieved a mark of less than 40 for the module aggregate then no credit will be awarded and no condonement can be applied.
+- a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 60 taught module credits. - b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed. - c) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) The Board of Examiners will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt. - 4.1 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board. - 4.2 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to any individual assignment/examination for the module that has been failed.
+A student cannot be permitted to retake a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances.